-And then, of course, maybe the most famous definition scripture in the churches of God found in John 17:3: It is to know God and His Son Jesus Christ.
+Of course, maybe the most famous definition scripture in the churches of God is found in John 17:3: It is to know God and His Son Jesus Christ.

-So, there you have a handful of definition scriptures.
+There you have a handful of definition scriptures.
 But, there is no definition scripture of “goodness” in the Bible.
 Even these definition scriptures that I gave you are not the last word on these topics, because the Bible elucidates on these things, “Here a little, there a little.”
-So, we have to dig in a little further.
+We have to dig in a little further.
 But, they make a good foundation for our study.

-But, the three Greek words, though, that are used for good, or goodness, are much more helpful.
-And they are, “agathos,” “chrestos,” and “calos.”
+The three Greek words, though, that are used for good, or goodness are, “agathos,” “chrestos,” and “calos.”
 These are much more helpful.

 Chrestos implies kind, pleasant, or benign.
 That is why it is often translated as “kind.”
 There is another related term, chrestotes, meaning kindness.

-And calos literally means, beautiful.
+Calos literally means, beautiful.
 This gives us a pretty good base for understanding the word.
-Calos means beautiful, and it is used in the sense of excellence or having intrinsic value.
+Calos is used in the sense of excellence or having intrinsic value.
 And that is the important thing to understand here between agathos and calos.
 Agathos is beneficial in effect, whereas calos means excellent intrinsically.
 It has intrinsic value.
 There is something good in it by itself.

 We are not going to be talking [much] about chrestos today.
 We will for the most part ignore it.
 However, there will be a small section at the end where it comes in.
-But mostly we are interested in agathos and calos, and the difference between them.
+Mostly we are interested in agathos and calos, and the difference between them.

 Please turn to Matthew 7.
 We will begin with agathos in the New Testament and show how it is used.
-And then we will go to calos a bit later.
-And finally we will touch on another word that is related to agathos, so that we can get the idea of how the Bible wants us to look at these terms.
+We will go to calos a bit later.
+Finally we will touch on another word that is related to agathos, so that we can get the idea of how the Bible wants us to look at these terms.